Accessibility Statement

 We are always looking to improve the accessibility of this website.

-If you find any problems not listed on this page or think we’re not meeting accessibility requirements, please email: communications@clevelandfire.gov.uk or contact us using the contact details above.
+If you find any problems not listed on this page or think we’re not meeting accessibility requirements, please contact us by using the information above.

 Enforcement procedure

 The Equality and Human Rights Commission (EHRC) is responsible for enforcing the Public Sector Bodies (Websites and Mobile Applications) (No. 2) Accessibility Regulations 2018 (the ‘accessibility regulations’).
-If you’re not happy with how we respond to your complaint, contact the Equality Advisory and Support Service (EASS) (external website).
+If you’re not happy with how we respond to your complaint, contact the Equality Advisory and Support Service (EASS).
+You can find more details on the website here: https://www.equalityadvisoryservice.com/

 Technical information about this website’s accessibility